 7. Keep increasing Savings

 One should always increase savings based on the annual hike and increase the amount of savings by 10% year-on-year.
-This aids one to accumulate a bigger corpus towards long-term goals such as higher education for the kids, travel, and medical needs of family members, or collecting a significant retirement corpus.
-Whatever the case, one should try to increase saving every year as well as use the additional income such as Annual Bonus, etc. as well to boost the investments further.
+This aids one to accumulate a bigger corpus towards long-term goals such as higher education for the kids, travel, and medical needs of family members, or collecting a significant corpus.
+Whatever the case, one should try to increase saving every year as well as use the additional income such as Annual Bonus, etc. as well to boost the further.

 So, start budgeting from scratch this winter and increase your savings to fulfil your financial dreams.